 Physical Speed Tests vs Digital Speed Tests: Which Measures Real Speed?

-April 22, 2026 · 7 min read
+April 22, 2026 ?
+7 min read ?
+By Alex Chen, Lead Developer at 67 Speed Games

-Click speed, reaction time, and physical arm speed all claim to measure how fast you are — but they test fundamentally different systems in your body.
+Click speed, reaction time, and physical arm speed all claim to measure how fast you are —but they test fundamentally different systems in your body.
 Here's what each one actually measures and which comes closest to "real" speed.

 Three Types of Speed, Three Different Tests